 So, unlike here, there was no consideration of what kind of statistical evidence is necessary at the third Gingles precondition to demonstrate racial polarization in the electorate as distinct from partisan polarization.
-Put
+Put differently, there was no discussion of whether the data supported the position that Black voters were losing at the polls due to bloc voting "at least plausibly on account of race," (Roberts, p.
+11) or whether those losses simply reflected "a mere euphemism for political defeat at the polls."
+Whitcomb, 403 U.S. at 153.

-&lt;sup>2 Although it should not matter, even in the district court, Alabama hardly pressed a partisan polarization argument, as it conceded that voting was racially polarized.
-The Alabama defendants' expert "testified that he and [the plaintiffs' expert] 'both found evidence of racially polarized voting in Alabama."
+Next, the Supreme Court credited the District Court with "faithfully appl[ying]" its precedents.
+Roberts, p.
+15. And this is unsurprising because, unlike Defendants here, Alabama's litigation strategy was apparently that plaintiffs' expert] 'both found evidence of racially polarized voting in Alabama."
 Singleton v.
 Merrill, 582 F. Supp.
 3d 924, 991 (N.D.
 Ala.
 2022).
 And "[t]he only evidence Defendants offer to support their assertion that party, not race, may be the real issue is the recent election of a Black Republican, Kenneth Paschal, to the Alabama House from a majority-white district."
 Merrill, 582 F. Supp.
 3d at 1019.
 By contrast, Defendants here have pressed the point that partisan polarization best explains the data at every opportunity and articulated the insufficiency of the statistical analysis provided by Plaintiffs, which only shows bloc voting on account of party in Georgia elections.